-Iquitos is a hub for river transport, with its historic port formed by the confluence of the Amazon, Nanay and Itaya rivers.
+The city is a historic port and a hub for river transport, perched on the confluence of the Amazon, Nanay and Itaya rivers.
 After being inhabited by indigenous people for thousands of years it was colonised by Europeans in the 17th century, and finally established as a trading port in the late 19th century.
-This is evident in the architecture around the city.
-However, there is no dispute that this is a truly Peruvian city with its thousands of colourful tuk-tuks and endless ‘menú’ cafes.

 How to get to Iquitos

 The Peruvian Amazon is not accessible by road, so the best way to get to Iquitos is to fly.
 Several airlines run daily flights from Lima.
 We chose the budget airline Star Peru for our trip, paying roughly US $150 each for a return flight.
 It’s possible to get flights even cheaper, from about $40 each way, if you can be flexible with timing.

 Note that some flights (especially with budget airlines) make a stop on the way at Pucallpa or Tarapoto.
 If/when this happens, don’t worry – you don’t need to get off the plane, just wait in your seat while passengers disembark and embark, much like a train.
 Occasionally this can cause long delays, so if your time is limited then it may be better to avoid flights with stop-offs.

 To find the cheapest available flights, hop over to Skyscanner.
 Tip: if you don’t have fixed dates for your journey, then you can find the best available prices by selecting ‘whole month’ and then ‘cheapest month’.

 Where to stay in Iquitos

 Iquitos has a range of accommodation available from budget hostels through to beautiful luxury hotels.
 We’ve picked out some of the best budget options in our article on hostels in Iquitos.